arangodb/docs/3.10/http/cluster.md

 First, in the case of smart graphs or one shard databases, not all shards can be moved freely.
 Rather, some shards are "coupled" and can only move their place in the cluster or even their leadership together.
-This severly limits the possibilities of shard movement and sometimes makes a good balance impossible.
+This severely limits the possibilities of shard movement and sometimes makes a good balance impossible.
 A prominent example here is a single one shard database in the cluster.
 In this case **all** leaders **have to** reside on the same server, so no good leader distribution is possible at all.